learn-academy-2019-alpha/Assessments/Week-1.md

 logIt()
 ```
-The console will show 'inside' because that is the value for the variable within the "scope" of the function.

 2. What is JSON?
 How does it relate to javascript objects?
 JSON creates javascript objects that hold information; usually user information.

 3. Describe a closure, what is it good for and how do you recognize one?
 makes is possible to access something from a "parent".
 You can use a parent function in another function because of closure.